 Conductors with whom Rohde has collaborated include Kent Nagano, Paavo Järvi, Michael Sanderling, Georg Alexander Albrecht and Massimo Zanetti.
 He has been written works by such composers as Krzysztof Penderecki, Brett Dean, Nils Sören Eichberg, Krystof Maratka, David Philip Hefti and Olli Mustonen.

 Hartmut Rohde has made numerous international radio recordings, as well as recording discs for EMI Classics, Decca, BMG/Sony, MDG, cpo and Naxos, and is a recipient of the Supersonic Award.
-Highlights in 19/20 included his debut with the Orquestra Sinfônica do Rio Grande do Norte in Natal, Brazil (Bartok Concerto), and Rohde looks forward to the world premiere recording and performances of Philip Sawyers’ Viola Concerto with the English Symphony Orchestra in 2021.
+Recent and upcoming highlights include his debut with the Orquestra Sinfônica do Rio Grande do Norte in Natal, Brazil (Bartok Concerto) and the world premiere recording and performances of Philip Sawyers’ Viola Concerto with the English Symphony Orchestra.

 Photograph credit - Boguslaw Beszlej

 Cecil Forsyth Viola Concerto

 Ursula Mamlok: From My Garden for solo viola